maxcasqui/maxcasqui/README.md

 <p>
 I am a passionate Android developer, working in native mobile applications.
 I enjoy creating new apps.
-I have experience in backend devepment using PHP and MySQL database
+I have experience creating native Android apps and multiplatform app with Flutter, I also have experience in backend devepment using PHP and MySQL database
 </p>

 <h2><b>My skills</b></h2>